 The Tariff states that a Developer must show evidence of site control; and site control is required for a project to have a valid queue position.
 The Tariff also provides PJM the authority to verify site control that is fully sufficient for the technology and MWs requested for a proposed Generating Facility.
 PJM ensures that Generation Interconnection Customers proposing facilities have adequate land to support the proposed generation facilities required to preserve the PJM system rights (MW Energy and MW Capacity) they seek to obtain through their queue request.
 Accepting a New Service Request for more MW capability than the site and/or proposed technology is capable of producing harms subsequently queued New Service Customers by reducing available system capability.
 PJM requires site control to be in the name of the party identified on the interconnection request or the parties must demonstrate to PJM's satisfaction the relationship between the owner with site control and the party requesting interconnection.
 The same requirement applies to Transmission Interconnection Requests initiated with Attachment S at the System Impact Study phase.
+Developers are prohibited from submitting evidence of site control of the same land for multiple gueue positions unless the total size of such land is adequate to support all facilities contemplated by such queue positions.
 Although there is some flexibility as to what documents may be submitted to support site control requirements, site control evidence for the interconnection process typically demonstrates three key elements: conveyance, term, and exclusivity.

 - Conveyance is demonstrated through a document retained by the Interconnection Customer that conveys the property to the Interconnection Customer (i.e. deed or lease) or guarantees the Interconnection Customer the right to future conveyance at Interconnection Customer's sole discretion (i.e. option to lease or option to buy).
 A Memorandum of Understanding (MOU) or a Letter of Intent (LOI) to demonstrate conveyance is not sufficient since MOUs/LOIs do not contain firm and sole site control commitment or exclusivity, from the property owner to the Interconnection Customer. - Term, the minimum duration required to evidence site control is based upon the anticipated duration of the study process for the relevant project, i.e., three years for large generation projects and two years for small generation projects.
 The durational requirement is directly tied to the expected time required to complete the Interconnection Process.
 In order to satisfy the minimum duration requirement for site control, the Interconnection Customer must submit evidence in the Interconnection Customer's name of an ownership interest in, or a right to acquire or control the Generating Facility site.
-Such evidence must be in the form of a deed, lease, option agreement or other similar document acceptable to the Transmission Provider, having a term that extends at least three years (for large generation projects) or two years (for small generation projects) past the first day of the New Services Queue in which the Interconnection Customer submits its Generation Interconnection Request.
+Such evidence must be in the form of a deed, lease, option agreement or other similar document acceptable to the Transmission Provider, having a term that extends at least three years (for large generation projects) or two years (for small generation projects) past the first day of the New Services Queue in which the Interconnection

+Customer submits its Generation Interconnection Request.
 Evidence of such three-year term requirement or two-year term requirement, as applicable, cannot be satisfied by an agreement with an initial term shorter than the requisite three year term (or two year term) that has extensions, including unilateral extensions, unless those extensions have been exercised and any requisite conditions fulfilled, including any payment obligations, by the Interconnection Customer at the time evidence of site control is provided to the Transmission Provider.